What is Achilles tendon rupture?

 Strengthen calf muscles:

-Increasing the strength of the calves muscles can enhance their ability to support the Achilles tendon, enabling it to absorb more force and reducing the risk of injury.
+Increasing the strength of the calf muscles can enhance their ability to support the Achilles tendon, enabling it to absorb more force and reducing the risk of injury.

 Jump rope and squats are some easy exercises that can help strengthen your calf muscles.